HandsOnDataViz/book/docs/HandsOnDataViz.md

 reveals more detail than one big slice.

-For example, compare the two choropleth maps of typical home values in the Northeastern United States in according to [Zillow research data](https://www.zillow.com/research/data/) for September 2020.
+For example, compare the two choropleth maps of typical home values in the Northeastern United States, according to [Zillow research data](https://www.zillow.com/research/data/) for September 2020.
 Zillow defines typical values as a smoothed, seasonally adjusted measure of all single-family residences, condos, and coops in the 35th to 65th percentile range, similar to the median value at the 50th percentile, with some additional lower- and higher-value homes.
 Both choropleth maps use the same scale.
-The key difference is the size of the geographic
-units: the first map shows home values at the larger state level, while the second map shows home values at the smaller county level, as shown in Figure <a href="#fig:zillow-northeast">8.4</a>.
+The key difference is the size of the geographic units.
+In Figure <a href="#fig:zillow-northeast">8.4</a>, the map on the left shows home values at the larger state level, while the map on the right shows home values at the smaller county level.

 <img src="images/08-map/zillow-northeast.png" alt="Zillow typical home values in September 2020 shown at the larger state level (left) versus the smaller county level (right)." width="500" />
 <p class="caption">